ZOOMER Magazine by: Vivian Vassos

 We asked Mary Jean Tully and Judi Cohen, the experts at the Canadian based Tully Luxury Travel and its African Dreams and Private Travel Design divisions to give us the insider’s guide to South Africa.

-Click through below for part two of our conversations with the experts at Tully Luxury Travel and highlights of my day tour of Johannesburg, including some of the most impressive street art I have ever seen.
 Fun fact: Johannesburg is surrounded in miles of man-made forest, making it one of the greenest cities on the continent.

 Vivian Vassos: How do you inspire your clients to continue to travel in these times of safety concerns.
 And what is it that a travel advisor such as Tully do to help ensure the safety and well-being of its clients while travelling abroad?

 Mary Jean Tully: With the quality of our partners in Africa, I feel totally safe and know that our clients will always be in good hands.
 We are able to communicate on a 24-hour basis with our partners, which is of comfort to our clients and our agents.
 Having just returned from Kenya and Tanzania, I did not feel unsafe or insecure about traveling and will be return to South Africa without concern.

 [We] have trusted business partners in South Africa (and in all other countries in Africa) with whom we have formed strong relationships in planning the best trips and providing day to day services while clients are in Africa.
 We are in touch daily with them for updates on our client’s journeys.
 We also communicate directly with our clients throughout their trips to just check-in.
 We only deal with companies in Africa that we are aligned with on conservation and social responsibility.

 VV: When and how far out is the best timing to book South Africa?